Ogkagho/Ogkagho/README.md

 - 😄 Pronouns: he/him
 - ⚡ Fun fact:

 - 💼 I'm looking for a job: Currently seeking opportunities to gain hands-on experience in software development.
 I have intermediate proficiency in Python and am working to enhance my skills in C++.
-Although I'm still refreshing my knowledge of C++ syntax, I'm eager to learn and take on new challenges.
+I'm eager to learn and take on new challenges.

 Skills:
-Programming Languages: Python, C++ (intermediate)
+Programming Languages: Python, C++
 Projects: Check out my repositories for examples of my work and projects.
 Learning: Actively improving my coding skills and looking to expand into areas like software engineering, data analysis, and game development.
 My Goal: